U.S. studying Chinese complaint that B-52 flew near man-made island

 Subi Reef is an artificial island built up by China over the past year.
 Before Chinese dredging turned them into islands, Subi was submerged at high tide.
 Under the U.N.
 Convention on the Law of the Sea, 12-nautical mile limits cannot be set around man-made islands built on previously submerged reefs.

-The incident involving the B-52 bomber took place last week near the Cuarteron Reef in the Spratly Islands, disputed territory claimed by China and several of its neighbours, the Wall Street Journal said.
+The incident involving the B-52 bomber took place last week near the Cuarteron Reef in the Spratly Islands, disputed territory claimed by China and several of its neighbors, the Wall Street Journal said.